-Established in 1820, Clark & Co of Kilmarnock manufactured shoes for export, particularly to South America.
+Established in 1820, Clark & Co of Kilmarnock was established in 1820.
+The firm largely manufactured shoes for export, particularly to South America.

-From 1887, with the erection of import tariffs in many countries, Clark began to open retail outlets across Great Britain.
-In 1904 the factory at Titchfield Street employed 150 people.
+With the erection of import tariffs in many countries, Clark began to open retail outlets across Great Britain from 1887.
+The company factory at Titchfield Street, Kilmarnock, employed 150 people by 1904.

 F & G Abbott Ltd was a shoe retailer established in 1902 which purchased much of its stock from Clark & Co.
 Saxone was their own-label brand for an American-style men’s shoe.

-Saxone offered half sizes, as well as five different fittings for each size.
-This wide offering of varieties was the key behind the success of the brand.
+The Saxone brand offered half sizes, as well as five different fittings for each size.
+This wide offering of varieties was the key behind its success.

 Throughout the Second World War a large proportion of production was devoted to military service contracts, including regulation army boots and officer’s footwear.

 By 1948, 1,200 staff were employed at 180 retail branches, and 1,000 people were employed at Kilmarnock.

 The company merged with Lilley & Skinner to form Saxone, Lilley & Skinner in 1956.
 The merger combined the second and third largest shoe retailers in Britain, largely in order to combat the rise of British Shoe Corporation, the largest shoe retailer in Britain.

 The merger was to prove a success, and profits rose considerably.
 Saxone, Lilley & Skinner operated 475 shops, four major factories and 15 repair workshops by 1961.